Skip to content

 Solution: Check application logs in Airbase Console.
 Application may be crashing on startup.

-airbase destroy
+airbase container destroy

 Remove a deployment from Airbase.